 Almost as popular are the spring seasons for Georgia’s wild turkey gobblers, which are abundant on most public lands open to hunting.

-If you’re after a trophy buck, your best bet on public land might be Di-Lane Plantation in Burke County, an 8,100-acre preserve, formerly a private quail plantation, that operates under a strict management program.
+If you’re after a trophy buck, your best bet on public land might be Di-Lane Plantation in Burke County.
+Di-Lane is an 8,100-acre preserve, formerly a private quail plantation, that operates under a strict management program.
 Di-Lane was part of the empire of the late Henry Berol, heir to the Eagle Pencil Company.
 The Georgia Field Trials gained national prominence on the plantation Mr. Berol named for his daughters, Diane and Elaine.
 The plantation was purchased in 1992 by the Corps of Engineers as a public wildlife area managed by Georgia DNR.

 Not far from Di-Lane is another, much smaller wildlife management area — called the Alexander Tract — open for bowhunting only.